jlink/how-to-specify-it/docs/README.md

 #### 26
 > J Michael Spivey.
 Understanding Z: a specification language and its formal semantics, volume 3.
 Cambridge University Press, 1988.

+## Footnotes

+#### F7
+> Recall that we have not imposed any balance condition on our trees.
+If we were to repeat this entire exercise for balanced trees, then we would need a stronger invariant to capture the balance condition, but we would still face the same problem in this property, since balance conditions don’t require a unique tree shape.
+Both trees in this example are balanced—they are just different balanced representations of the same information.

+#### F11
+> A company founded in 2006 by the author and Thomas Arts, to commercialize property based testing.
+See http://quviq.com

 ## Personal Addendum